dellsystem/dellsystem.github.io/tech.md

 ## Publications

-* [Logic Magazine](http://logicmag.io/): an excellent independent print-first magazine covering technology (founded by comrades)
+* [Logic Magazine](http://logicmag.io/): an excellent independent print-first magazine covering technology from an astutely critical perspective
 * [The New Inquiry](https://thenewinquiry.com/): an independent left-wing publication with some great pieces on technology
 * [The Baffler](https://thebaffler.com/): same as above
 * [Real Life Magazine](http://reallifemag.com/): "a magazine about living with technology"